jhoogstraat/insomnia-plugin-better-http-signatures/README.md

 ##  Installation

-Install the `insomnia-plugin-better-http-signature` plugin from Preferences -> Plugins.
+Install the `insomnia-plugin-better-http-signatures` plugin from Preferences -> Plugins.

 ##  How to use